cowzendux/exploreDistributions/README.md

 * This would provide descriptive statistics, histograms, and reports of missing values for each of the three variables in the list.
 * It would then provide a correlation matrix and a scatterplot matrix examining the bivariate distributions.
 * It would then provide an analysis of missing data patterns found among the variables.

-This and other SPSS Python Extension functions can be found at http://www.stat-help.com/python.html